ToF-/ForthBowlingScore/README.md

 4807 ok
 ```
 ## Main program
-Armed with this word, we can now add the top definition for our program, and finally call that word then leave Forth:
+Armed with this word, we can now add the top definition for our program, and finally call that word before leaving the Forth environment.
 ```forth
 : BOWLING
     GET-NUMBER ?DUP 0 DO